 When was the last time you took a look at the condition of your spare tyre?
 While replacing a tyre may not be an everyday occurrence, it’s worth checking that any spare tyre you have is up to the job should it be required.

 Monitoring the performance of your air conditioning system may prove to be a lifeline come the warmer months of the year.
 When travelling in a professional capacity, often with others, making sure your air conditioning is fully functional and blowing clean, healthy air, is vital.

 For commercial motorists, the chances of damage to bodywork - both interior and exterior - is greater than private drivers, with the loading and unloading of goods, transporting equipment, and more passengers obviously putting greater strain on your vehicle.
 Make sure you conduct regular appraisals of your van’s bodywork to keep it in perfect condition.

 Keeping a toolbox of essential equipment within your van is a must.
 From simple tools such as a jack to spare engine oil in case of emergency, it pays to be prepared for any potential mishaps that may occur.

-Buying a used van from Vanwise in Harlow, Maidstone, or Dunstable is a great way to take ownership of a commercial vehicle that offers the best in performance.
+Buying a used van from Vanwise in Harlow and Maidstone is a great way to take ownership of a commercial vehicle that offers the best in performance.
 We can also provide business contract hire services to ensure you get good value for money.
 Contact us today for more details.